-(a) Pursuant to the Code, the University Board is not required to issue a contract to the Academy.
-This Contract is for a fixed term and will terminate at that end of the Contract Term without any further action of either the Academy or the University Board.

-- (b) An Academy seeking a renewal of its Contract shall make a formal request to the Charter Schools Office prior to the end of the current Contract term through the Reauthorization Application.
+- (a) Pursuant to the Code, the University Board is not required to issue a contract to the Academy.
+This Contract is for a fixed term and will terminate at that end of the Contract Term without any further action of either the Academy or the University Board. - (b) An Academy seeking a renewal of its Contract shall make a formal request to the Charter Schools Office prior to the end of the current Contract term through the Reauthorization Application.
 Reauthorization packets are sent to academies and Boards of Directors in the beginning of the final contractual academic year.
 The Charter Schools Office shall provide to the Academy a description of the timeline and process by which the Academy may be considered for issuance of a new contract.
 The timeline and process for consideration of whether to issue a new contract to the Academy shall be solely determined by the University Board.
 The standards for the issuance of a new contract shall include increases in academic achievement for all groups of pupils as measured by assessments and other objective criteria established by the University Board as the most important factor of whether to issue or not issue a new contract.
 The University Board, at its own discretion, may change its timeline and process for issuance of a new contract at any time, and any such changes shall take effect automatically without the need for any amendment to the Contract.
 Consistent with the Code, the University Board may elect, at its sole discretion, not to consider the issuance of a contract, consider extending the contract, or consider reauthorization of the Academy and issue a contract for a fixed term. - (c) A "reauthorization" shall generally consist of a contractual renewal period of three (3) or more years as granted by the University Board.

-In lieu of reauthorization, the granting of a contractual extension of a period of generally three (3) years or less will be utilized in those situations in which there is not as great a degree of confidence in the performance of the Academy as in the case of a reauthorization.
-Appropriate conditions may be placed upon an extension of contract to achieve improvement and performance. - (d) The decision to recommend reauthorization or contract extension to the FSU Board of Trustees shall be determined solely by the CSO Director.
+(d) The decision to recommend reauthorization or contract extension to the FSU Board of Trustees shall be determined solely by the CSO Director.
 Such decisions shall be made in consultation with appropriate CSO staff, visitation reports, and other relevant data for the contractual period or extension period.
 Academic achievement for all groups of pupils as measured by assessments and other objective criteria shall be the most important factor in the decision whether to reauthorize or extend a contract.